PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 The People & Ops team reviews applications and resumes/portfolios carefully and leaves their feedback as a comment on the candidate's record in Ashby if relevant.

 If a candidate hasn't customized the application or resume to the role, it is a flag they aren't that excited about working at PostHog.
 Cover letters are definitely _not_ mandatory, but at an interview stage, it's important to note how passionate they seem about the company.
 Did they try out the software already?
 Did they read the handbook?
-Are they in our community Slack?
+Are they in [our community forum](https://posthog.com/questions)?

 Candidates who are unsuccessful at this stage will receive an automated rejection email.
 Due to the volume of applications we receive, we usually don't provide personalized feedback.